 Julia Frankenbach – PhD Student – Julia is a third-year Ph.D. student specializing in immigration history and identity in the American West.
 Her most recent work explores the specialized knowledge Mexican American horsemen brought to industrial-scale cattle ranches in California and Nevada around the turn of the twentieth century.
 Julia continues to research and write about histories of the U.S.-Mexico borderlands, migration and identity, and varied experiences of belonging (and not belonging) in the American West.
 She believes that literature is a vital companion to history, particularly for publicly engaged scholars.
 Julia has published her work in Labour/Le Travail.
 You can find her on Twitter at @JulFrankenbach.

-Graeme Pente – PhD Student – Graeme studies the 19th-century intellectual history of the United States and France.
+Graeme Pente – PhD Candidate – Graeme studies the 19th-century intellectual history of the United States and France.
 His long-term research project focuses on the transatlantic movement of reform doctrines with an emphasis on questions of power, government, and democracy within emerging labor movements.
 His most recent work has focused on the state of Colorado, including such topics as the Chautauqua movement’s relationship to U.S. imperialism, Populism in the Rocky Mountain West, and memorialization of the Ludlow Massacre.

 If you are interested in volunteering your time to Erstwhile, please drop us a line at: firstname.lastname@example.org.